dfyockey/demitile/README.md

 can be used as the tiling key.
 * Users with a 4+ button mouse may be able to use an extra mouse button as the tiling key.
+* Setup step 4 is highly recommended to avoid confusion due to differences between drag-tiled and semitiled window behavior after tiling.
+If moved after tiling, drag-tiled windows return to their pre-tiled size while semitiled windows retain their tiled size.
+Also, a drag-tiled window requires a spurious semitile window operation before it will toggle in width.
+* Setup step 5 provides more sharply defined tiled window edges.